 Visiting Ysgol Gymraeg Teilo Sant

-One of our members, Diamonds, visited Ysgol Gymraeg Teilo Sant in Llandeilo on Tuesday 21st June as part of their Refugee Week celebrations!
-Diamonds shared her story with the school children to teach them about what the journey can be…
+One of our volunteers and Members, Diamond, visited Ysgol Gymraeg Teilo Sant in Llandeilo on Tuesday 21st June as part of their Refugee Week celebrations!
+Diamonds shared her story with the school children to teach them about what the journey…

 Read all our news.